plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

 ![4 rename](https://github.com/user-attachments/assets/62495c11-99c1-4f73-b101-c3e2a47e258a)

-## Display and hide features of dataset
+## Display and hide features of a dataset

 Open the Axis Title menu and click the eye icon to toggle the display of a particular dataset, showing or hiding it from view.